Marriage & Family Therapy

 You have questions, we have answers!
 Whether your question is brief or complex, we're here to help.

-The Marriage & Family Therapist (MFT) and Licensed Professional Clinical Counselor (LPCC) programs meet the standards and have been approved by the California Board of Behavioral Science, leading to an MFT or LPCC counselor license in California.
-Students who wish to practice in a state other than California may or may not have additional requirements to complete prior to applying for licensure.
-Mount Saint Mary’s University is in the process of researching professional licensure requirements in other states.
-Contact the Psychology department at firstname.lastname@example.org to discuss additional requirements that may be needed to obtain an MFT or LPCC license in a state outside of California.
+The Marriage & Family Therapist (MFT) and Licensed Professional Clinical Counselor (LPCC) programs meet the educational standards and have been approved by the California Board of Behavioral Science, leading to an LMFT or LPCC counselor license in California.
+Students who wish to practice in a state other than California may or may not have additional educational and/or non-educational requirements to complete prior to applying for licensure.
+Students should be aware of such varying requirements that may prohibit the attainment of licensure in various states – a criminal background, for example, may be a non-educational restriction to licensure in some states.
+Prior to enrollment, prospective students must review the Marriage & Family Therapy and Licensed Professional Clinical Counselor professional licensure webpage to determine whether this program meets the educational requirements in a specific state.
+MSMU would like to help applicants and current students navigate the licensure process.
+Contact the Psychology department at email@example.com to discuss the process of obtaining an LMFT or LPCC license in a state outside of California